kakato10/UP_2014_2015_SI/6_6.11.2014/materials.md

 And we can define a variable of type color like this:
 ```
 Color my_color = GREEN
-Color my_color = 4 //that means my_color is white
+Color second_color = 4 //that means second_color is white
 ```
 BLUE, RED and all other colors are called constants of the type Color.
-Every constant is presented in the memore with it's code (1 for BLUE, 2 for RED and so on).
+Every constant is presented in the memory with it's code (1 for BLUE, 2 for RED and so on).
 If you don't specify the code of a constant it will get the code of the previous constant and will add 1 to it (the code of GREEN is equal to the code of RED + 1)
 So basically if you do the following
 ```